US Republicans Want Higher Defense Spending, Citing Ukraine and China

 "Unprecedented Chinese military modernization has left us behind in key areas in the Western Pacific, and each day the Chinese Communist Party more clearly shows us that its interests are diametrically opposed to ours," the lawmakers said in the letter.

-The letter's signatories were led by Representative Mike Rogers, the top Republican on House Armed Services, and Senator Jim Inhofe, the top Republican on Senate Armed Services.
+The letter's signatories were led by Rep. Mike Rogers, R-Ala., the top Republican on House Armed Services, and Senator Jim Inhofe, the top Republican on Senate Armed Services.

 © 2022 Thomson/Reuters.
 All rights reserved.